(Or listen to my podcast).

 Before my accident, I never had any issues with one of those pillars.
 My life felt stable; I was never sick, almost happy all the time, had a lovely job and enjoyed my social life.
-But then, one accident changed everything.
+But then, one accident changed everything, I was dealing with persistent post concussion syndrome symptoms.
 I lost my health, felt emotionally unstable, couldn’t enjoy my social life anymore and lost my job.
 No wonder I lost my balance in life.

 Pillar 1: Physical

 This was the pillar that hit me immediately.
 It was very clear that this pillar was destroyed.
 I noticed symptoms and couldn't function as normal anymore.
 In the beginning, I didn’t realize the other pillars would become affected as well.
 I only focussed on this pillar and tried to find the right help to get better.
 But I couldn’t find the right help; I tried a lot of things and got disappointed many times when again, a treatment wasn’t working.
 Because this pillar collapsed, the other pillars became unstable.
 The mental and social pillars collapsed as well, followed by the financial one.

 In the beginning, I tried to act as normal, mostly because I didn’t know what was going on with me but also because I felt ashamed to admit that there was something wrong.
 The emotional part of having Persistent Post Concussion Syndrome symptoms is even harder than the physical part, at least for me.
 Dealing with long-term symptoms isn’t easy.
 I felt really lost and had a hard time dealing with uncertainty.
 I didn’t know if my symptoms would become better, what I needed to do to heal, and if they would improve.
 I didn’t know when that would happen.
 Was it a matter of months or years?